nickyiliwang0000/h/css/responsive-design.md

 The code between the curly brackets will only be run when the width of your browser is equal to or greater than 768px **and** less than or equal to 940px.

-These bounded media queries can be helpful when you are targeting a specific size of screen.
+These bounded media queries can be helpful when you are targeting a specific size of the screen.

 #### Mobile First Design